dpouris/chore-battles/README.md

 ### To run the app do the following:

-1. CD into the chore_battle directory
+1. CD into the chore_battles directory

-   `cd chore-battle/backend/chore_battle`
+   `cd chore-battles`

 2. Install the requirements from requirements.txt for the backend to run properly